-University students start becoming susceptible to "adult disease."
-Most of "adult diseases" are caused by unhealthy lifestyle; obesity, high blood pressure, and diabetes are called "lifestyle disease" or "civilization disease."
-In order to enjoy a college student life, you need to be careful with your life style and health.
+Generally speaking, college students start becoming susceptible to "adult diseases".
+The diseases, including obesity, high blood pressure, and diabetes, are often caused by unhealthy lifestyle.
+Therefore, they are called "lifestyle diseases" or "civilization diseases."
+In order to enjoy a fulfilling student life, you need to develop healthy lifestyle habits.

-In addition, though many infectious diseases are under control, we recently have seen outbreaks of Ebora virus, bird flu (avian influenza), and dengue fever.

-If you have any question about your health, please contact the University Health Center.
+In addition, though many infectious diseases are under control, we recently have seen outbreaks of novel coronavirus (COVID-19), Ebora virus, bird flu (avian influenza), and dengue fever.
+Some college students get infected during their overseas trip.
+Please be careful not to be infected with the diseases.
+If you have any questions or concerns about your health, please contact the University Health Center.